 In this section we describe the main features of our analysis.
-First, we present the data sets that are commonly used in the literature (Section 2.1) and compare foreign inflows coming from different countries and regions (Section 2.2).
-Then, we compute our measures of inflows into the US public and private bond markets and comment on their evolution between the 90s and the early 2000s (Section 2.3); finally, Section 2.4 describes and motivates our empirical approach.
+First, we describe the dataset (Section 2.1).
+Then, we compute our measures of inflows into the US public and private bond markets and comment on their evolution between the 90s and the early 2000s (Section 2.2); finally, Section 2.3 describes and motivates our empirical approach.